-SBDM derived a series of measures to protect and rejuvenate supply, reignite demand and strengthen enabling capability.
-Participation in the WTM 2023 exhibition show is very important as it assists in exposing the region's tourism offerings to the world.
-This platform is a great opportunity for the district tourism industry players as it puts our 7 Wonders tourism brand in front of buyers, influencers, and tens of thousands of potential customers as the industry is slowly recovering.
+As a recovery plan, SBDM derived a series of measures to protect and rejuvenate supply, reignite demand and strengthen enabling capability.
+Our participation assisted in exposing the region's tourism offerings to the world.
+It was a great opportunity for the industry role players in the region as our 7 Wonders tourism brand was tabled in front of buyers, influencers, and tens of thousands of potential customers.

-This Expo was not just a 3-day event, but an event that have positive impact resulting in meaningful deals that hit the bottom-line of the South African trade, with long-term spin offs culminating in job creation and an economic boost for the country which then benefits the district as a tourist destination.
-It also provides a network galore throughout the show where attendees join queues as soon as the Cape Town International Convention Centre opens its doors, to secure a prime spot to make significant business connections with participating exhibitors.
-This year it was reported that over 100 countries were represented.
-From these networking sessions we come out full of invaluable insights about the industry trends and innovations and we become more confident about outcomes as we robustly market the region and/or popularize the brand.
+This Expo had a positive impact resulting in meaningful deals that hit the bottom-line of the South African trade, with long-term spin offs culminating in job creation and an economic boost for the country which then benefits the district as a tourism destination of choice.
+It also provided a network galore throughout the show where attendees join queues as soon as the Cape Town International Convention Centre opens its doors, to secure a prime spot to make significant business connections with participating exhibitors.
+It was reported that over 100 countries were represented.
+There were seminars and workshops that ran across all three days, and they featured a variety of speakers to help interested participants to gain better understanding of topical content.
+From these networking sessions we come out full of invaluable insights about the latest industry trends and innovations and we become more confident about outcomes as we robustly market the region and/or popularise the brand.